amorris28/microbial_gwas/README.md

 `7_analysis.R` is the primary file that presents the results and creates the figures and tables.

-`functions.R` contains holds the user-made functions specific to this project.
+`functions.R` contains the user-made functions specific to this project.